-- We launched our Wild Caught Ornamental Fish: the trade, the benefits, the facts report in 2016 to show there is another side in the debate about wild caught pets.
+- In 2016 we launched our Wild Caught Ornamental Fish: the trade, the benefits, the facts report to show there is another side in the debate about wild caught pets.
 We sent this to both UK politicians and officials as well as organisations globally.

 - We meet and correspond with MPs and officials in Westminster, the devolved administrations and EU politicians and officials to talk about the issue of exotic pets and responsible pet ownership.

 - We respond to consultations putting the case for fish, such as the one run by the Scottish Animal Welfare Commission which looked into the trade in exotic pets.

 - We work with other pet trade associations to send Positive about Pets information to MPs to ask for their support for a wide range of pet animals.